csstools/postcss-pseudo-class-enter/README.md

 [PostCSS Pseudo-Class Enter] is a [PostCSS] plugin that allows you to use the proposed [`:enter`] pseudo-class in CSS.

-`:enter`  simplifies selectors targeting elements that are designated, as the naming of `:hover` is misleading; it specifically means elements designated with a pointing device, rather than any device.
+`:enter`  simplifies selectors targeting elements that are designated, as the naming of `:hover` is somewhat misleading; it specifically means elements designated with a pointing device, rather than any device.

 ```css
 /* before */